youngguang/live/intl.en-US/Product Introduction/Global acceleration.md

 Global coverage: mainstream regions such as Europe and America are covered.

-Flexible sale: the service is billed with day as the time granularity, which supports the configuration of dedicated lines at stream lvel, to meet different user needs.
+Flexible sale: the service is billed with day as the time granularity, which supports the configuration of dedicated lines at stream level, to meet different user needs.

-## Comparison beween public network transmission with global acceleration {#section_v3v_krc_5db .section}
+## Comparison between public network transmission with global acceleration {#section_v3v_krc_5db .section}

 |Functions|Public network|High-speed dedicated line|
 |:--------|:-------------|:------------------------|